An Absorption, Distribution, Metabolism, Excretion (ADME) Study of [14C]Subasumstat in Adults With Advanced or Metastatic Solid Tumors

 Volume of Distribution at Steady-state (Vss) for Subasumstat and TRA in Plasma and Whole Blood as Permitted by Data

-AUC∞: Area Under the Plasma Concentration-time Curve from Time 0 to Infinity for Subasumstat and TRA in Plasma and Whole Blood as Permitted by Data
+AUC∞: Area Under the Plasma Concentration-time Curve From Time 0 to Infinity for Subasumstat and TRA in Plasma and Whole Blood as Permitted by Data

-Renal Clearance (CLR) for Subasumstat and TRA in Urine
+Renal Clearance (CLR) for Subasumstat in Urine

 Number of Participants With One or More Serious Adverse Events (SAEs)

 An AE is defined as any untoward medical occurrence in a clinical investigation participant administered a drug; it does not necessarily have to have a causal relationship with this treatment.
-A SAE is defined as any untoward medical occurrence that at any dose results in death, is life-threatening, requires inpatient hospitalization or prolongation of an existing hospitalization, results in persistent or significant disability or incapacity, is a congenital anomaly/birth defect or is a medically important event.
+An SAE is defined as any untoward medical occurrence that at any dose results in death, is life-threatening, requires inpatient hospitalization or prolongation of an existing hospitalization, results in persistent or significant disability or incapacity, is a congenital anomaly/birth defect or is a medically important event.

 Number of Participants With Abnormal Electrocardiogram Findings